 Let’s start off with the guitar – one of the most popular starter instruments out there since the latter half of the 20th century and with good reason!
 Being as versatile as they are, guitars are instruments that have managed to sneak their way into virtually all types of music genres.
 It’s important to choose a guitar that reflects the type of music you ultimately want to play!

-The acoustic guitar, simply put, is a guitar that amplifies the vibration of its strings without the need of electrical amplification.
-Characteristically, the acoustic guitar is highly portable, quiet enough to practice without creating a racket and has a gentle learning curve.
+The acoustic guitar, simply put, is a guitar that amplifies the vibration of its strings without the need for electrical amplification.
+Characteristically, the acoustic guitar is highly portable – something you can take anywhere.
+It is also quiet enough to practice without creating a racket and has a gentle learning curve.

 For those reasons, acoustic guitars are usually what beginners start with.
 And for that reason, they’re usually more affordable than other guitar variants.
-You also just pick it up and play – you don’t need any additional equipment such as amps or other accessories to get started.
+You just pick it up and play – you don’t need any additional equipment such as amps or other accessories to start.

 Electric guitars are the place you want to be if you aspire to live in the land of rock, blues and metal.
 While it is most associated with overdriven tones, the electric guitar is incredibly versatile due to the sheer amount of effects it can be paired with.

 Similar to the nylon string guitar, electric guitar strings are easier to hold down due to the lighter string tensions.
 This is also helped by closer proximity of the string to the fretboard, as compared to their steel-stringed counterparts.

 Electric guitars can be as quiet or as loud as you want them to be as they require external amplification to translate the vibration of the strings (via magnetic pickups) into sound.
 So if you start with an electric guitar you’ll need an amp and a few accessories to get going.

 There are many different types of electric guitars, solid body, semi-hollow and many more, but it’s best to start with the most popular – the solid-body electric guitar.